brainhubeu/license-auditor/packages/cli/README.md

 To start using License Auditor, in the root of your project run

 ```
-npx @brainhubeu/lca init
+npx @brainhubeu/lac init
 ```

 Follow the configuration wizard and select the template which suits your project.

-> [!CAUTION]
+> **CAUTION**
-> The default configuration should not be in any way interpreted as legal advice.
+> The default configuration should not be in any way interpreted as legal advice

 Next, to conduct license audit run

 ```
-npx @brainhubeu/lca
+npx @brainhubeu/lac
 ```

 The results will be printed in the console.